Get a Career as a Ship Carpenter

 Ship Ladders and Handrails: Like staircases in a home, ship carpenters are needed to make ladders and accompanying handrails so people can move safely between decks on a ship.

 Countertops: This type of carpenter specializes in cutting, installing, and finishing countertops into tight spaces using materials like wood and stone.

 Where Ship Carpenters Can Find Work

 One type of business that hires these workers is yacht-building companies.
 Ship carpenters (also known as marine carpenters) may work on just one aspect of the boat building process, like installing cabinets.
 Others may be called in to fix any leaks or troubleshoot any other problems before a ship is ready to be sold.
 Ship carpenters can find work on cruise ships; keeping the floating hotel in good shape as it makes its rounds in the Caribbean.
-A third-place that hires ship carpenters are ship marinas that specialize in the maintenance, repair, and refit of the boats docked at their piers.
+A third place that hires ship carpenters is ship marinas that specialize in the maintenance, repair, and refit of the boats docked at their piers.

 How to Become a Ship Carpenter

 To get into this specialized field, you have to start with the learning basics of carpentry.
 That training comes from successfully completing a 3 to 4-year apprentice program.
 Under the supervision of experienced carpenters, you’ll learn how to do things such as read blueprints, use carpentry tools, cut and measure wood, and how to install trim.
 You’ll also develop great attention to detail, troubleshooting skills, and strong hand-eye coordination.
-Once you’ve got all of this technical and soft skills under your belt, you can start going after those ship carpenter jobs.
+Once you’ve got all of these technical and soft skills under your belt, you can start going after those ship carpenter jobs.